Frequently Asked Questions

 What if I am selected for a drug test and I cannot afford to test that day?

-It will be considered a “no show” and is a violation of your KARE Agreement and considered noncompliance with the terms of your monitoring.
+Missing a test is considered a “no show” and is a violation of your KARE Agreement and considered noncompliance with the terms of your monitoring.

 Can I complete the KARE Program early if I am compliant?